Minnesota’s most popular Work-Based Learning endorsement program.

 To enroll in our PELSB-approved teaching licensure endorsement program for Minnesota 9-12 Work-Based Learning, candidates must meet just four requirements:

-- Currently teaching Work-Based Learning (general CTE or CTE SPED) as a Teacher of Record (Tier 1, Tier 2, or OFP) or have a job offer for a Work-Based Learning CTE position in a Minnesota school district.
+• Currently be the Teacher of Record for a Work-Based Learning course (Tier 1, Tier 2, or an OFP in CTE WBL or Special Education WBL), or you must have a job offer specifically for a Work-Based Learning assignment in a Minnesota school district.

-- Specific to the WBL endorsement: An active Minnesota teaching license (administration and related services are not eligible) in grades 9-12 or enrollment in one of our initial licensure programs.
+• Specific to the WBL endorsement: An active Minnesota teaching license (administration and related services are not eligible) in grades 9-12 or enrollment in one of our initial licensure programs.
+We are not able to enroll an initial licensure candidate for only the WBL endorsement without also enrolling in another one of our CTE licensure programs, as WBL is an endorsement, not a full license.

 Removing barriers to licensure.